typestack/class-validator/README.md

     }
     ```

+    First we marked our class with `@ValidatorConstraint` decorator.
+    You can also supply a validation constraint name - this name will be used as "error type" in ValidationError.
+    If you will not supply a constraint name - it will be auto-generated.

-    Your class must implement `ValidatorConstraintInterface` interface and its `validate` method,
+    Our class must implement `ValidatorConstraintInterface` interface and its `validate` method,
     which defines validation logic.
-If validation succeed you must return true, otherwise false.
+If validation succeed method return true, otherwise false.
     Custom validator can be asynchronous, if you want to perform validation after some asynchronous
     operations, simply return a promise with boolean inside in `validate` method.

-    You can also supply a validation constraint name - this name will be used as "error type" in ValidationError.
+    Also we defined optional method `defaultMessage` which defines a default error message,
+    in the case if decorator's user didn't set error message.

 2. Then you can use your new validation constraint in your class: